hanggrian/IIT-ITM536/assignments/exam.md

 > What is the main difference between a walkthrough and an inspection?
 >
 > 1. Authors are not present during inspections, while they are during
-     walkthroughs
+      walkthroughs.
-> 2. A walkthrough is led by the author, while an inspection is led by a trained
+> 1. A walkthrough is led by the author, while an inspection is led by a
-     moderator
+      trained moderator.
-> 3. An inspection is led by the authors, while walkthrough is led by a trained
+> 1. An inspection is led by the authors, while walkthrough is led by a trained
-     moderator
+      moderator.
-> 4. An inspection has a trained leader, while a walkthrough has no leader
+> 1. An inspection has a trained leader, while a walkthrough has no leader.

-**B.** A walkthrough is led by the author, while an inspection is led by a trained moderator
+**B.** A walkthrough is led by the author, while an inspection is led by a trained moderator.

 ## Problem 17